namikiri/flytouch/README.md

 ```

 ## Usage
-You'll also need a patched `inputattach` from LinuxConsole Tools (I've done it in @namikiri/linuxconsole).
+You'll also need a patched `inputattach` from LinuxConsole Tools (I've done it in [linuxconsole](https://github.com/namikiri/linuxconsole) repo).
 Just clone it and `make` & install it like you'd do it with the original tool.

 After building the tool run: